Welcome From Chair Of Governors

 I have great pleasure in welcoming you to the Muntham House School website.
 I hope you find all the information you need to gain a real understanding and knowledge of our wonderful community and the pupils and staff who live and work here.

 Our Governing Body has members from various backgrounds, including law, education, local business, and finance.
-This enables it to effectively oversee and support the school’s successful running and achieve the best possible outcomes for the young people in out care.
+This enables it to effectively oversee and support the school’s successful running and achieve the best possible outcomes for the young people in our care.
 We also have governors representing the teaching staff, the non-teaching staff, and parents/carers.

 Our formal work is organised through a board and three committees (listed below), all of which meet twice each time.